 How to Protect Yourself Against Credential Stuffing Attacks?

 The first step, obviously, is not to use the same username-password for different services.
 However, it’s harder to do than it sounds, because we use so many other services these days, that there would be a need to remember hundreds of passwords.
 But password managers are there to help!
 Password managers are cybersecurity software that was designed to store large amounts of long and complex passwords.
 Remembering a 60 symbol password with upper and lower case letters, and numbers can be challenging for the best of us.
 And remembering a lot of passwords like this is nearly impossible.

 Another service we’d advise using is a www.haveibeenpwnd.com website, that was created by a prominent cybersecurity expert Troy Hunt.
 On it, you can check your email address for leaks so that you know which one of your passwords have been exposed and can change it to a more secure one.
+Using a disposable email address from 10 Minute Mail to register on websites, blogs, and forums keep your real one hidden from hackers’ eyes, thereby improving email security.
 These steps do sound easy, but even small changes can be crucial and defend your account against a cybercriminal looking for an easy grab.
 And what could be worse than losing your steam account with all the games on it?